Skip to main content

 Sepsis and septic shock are medical emergencies.

 Sepsis is treatable if it's identified and treated early.
-It's best if you are put on treatment within an hour of diagnosis.
+It's best if you are put on treatment within 1 hour of diagnosis.

-If you have early signs of sepsis, your GP will send you to hospital.
+If you have signs of sepsis, your GP will send you to hospital.

 Treatment for sepsis depends on: